 1. Rome - Roma

 Rome is the capital of modern Italy.
 Rome is full of history everywhere you look.
 It has many ancient monuments, interesting medieval churches, beautiful fountains, museums, and Renaissance palaces.
 Modern Rome is a bustling and lively city and has some excellent restaurants and nightlife.
-The Vatican and St. Peter's are also found in Rome.
+Saint Peter's Square and the Vatican City are also easily visited when in Rome.

 Venice is a unique city built on water in the middle of a lagoon.
 Venice is one of Italy's most beautiful and romantic cities as well as one of the most popular for visitors to Italy.
 The heart of Venice is Piazza San Marco with its magnificent church.
 There are many museums, palaces, and churches to visit and wandering along Venice's canals is interesting.
 Venice is in the northeast of Italy and historically was a bridge between East and West.

 Florence is one of the most important Renaissance architectural and art centers.
 Its Duomo and Baptistery are magnificent but crowded with tourists as is their large piazza.
 Florence has several interesting museums with many famous paintings and sculptures.
 There are also Medici palaces and gardens.
 Florence is in Tuscany.